1 GHOSTS OVER MY SHOULDER

 But this particular passage is not to condemn Martha.

-The key is that Martha felt trapped by the many things she was trying to do.
+The key is that Martha felt trapped by the many

 She was not going to sit down any time soon.